ta223dh/TextBuddy/README.md

 ## Known issues
 - The live demo needs to be updated to use the Ai-features.
 - The word counter should not count a single special character as a word.
 See issue:

+## Version history
+See VERSION HISTORY

+## Test reports
+See TEST REPORTS

 ## Do you want to contribute to the project?
 Create an issue on github to report a bug or suggest a new feature.
 Make a Pull request to contribute new code.
 Check the issue list to see if there already is an existing issue before creating a new one.